tableau/extensions-api/docs/trex_tableau_viz.md

 #### Invalid JSON

-The `inputSpec` is a JavaScript object, which Tableau converts to JSON for processing.
+The `inputSpec` is a JavaScript object that Tableau converts to JSON for processing.
 The `inputSpec` needs to be in the correct format and must include all required elements.
 You must encode columns and fields.
 For the list of required elements, see [Tableau Viz Reference]({{site.baseurl}}/docs/trex_tableau_viz_ref.html).